The Jungle Book (2016 soundtrack): Background

-Debney brought world-renowned percussionists and orchestral players for recording in Los Angeles, as several instruments needed to be used in the action sequences, which are "rhythmic and fast-paced".
-After recording, he later augmented the cues withsome of the scores he created.
-According to him, " There’s an old Disney term called “Fantasound”, and many years ago—I think it was during Fantasia—they had experimented with stereophonic sound in the theater, which had never been done before.
-Jon wanted to come up with the contemporary version of that, sort of an extended or heightened Dolby Atmos mix, and that’s sort of what we did.
-We flew many sounds around the theater, more than I’ve done before, and just had a lot of fun with it—made the environment come alive, both with music and sound, to create these jungle environments."
+Debney brought world-renowned percussionists and orchestral players for recording in Los Angeles, as several instruments were needed in the action sequences, which are "rhythmic and fast-paced".
+After recording, he augmented the cues with some of the scores he created.
+According to him: "There's an old Disney term called 'Fantasound', and many years ago—I think it was during Fantasia—they had experimented with stereophonic sound in the theater, which had never been done before.
+Jon wanted to come up with the contemporary version of that, sort of an extended or heightened Dolby Atmos mix, and that's sort of what we did.
+We flew many sounds around the theater, more than I've done before, and just had a lot of fun with it—made the environment come alive, both with music and sound, to create these jungle environments."

-While Richard M. Sherman, who originally co-wrote songs for the 1967 film with his brother Robert, was originally reported to be writing new songs for the remake, Favreau decided not to make the film a musical.
+While Richard M. Sherman, who co-wrote songs for the 1967 film with his brother Robert, was originally reported to be writing new songs for the remake, Favreau decided not to make the film a musical.
 Still, he and Debney incorporated several songs from the 1967 animated film.
 "The Bare Necessities", written by Terry Gilkyson, is performed by Murray and Sethi, and a cover version by Dr. John is featured in the end credits.
-"I Wan'na Be Like You" and "Trust in Me" — written by the Sherman Brothers - are performed by Walken and Johansson, respectively; Richard M. Sherman wrote revised lyrics for Walken's version of "I Wan'na Be Like You".
+"I Wan'na Be Like You" and "Trust in Me" — written by the Sherman Brothers — are performed by Walken and Johansson, respectively; Richard M. Sherman wrote revised lyrics for Walken's version of "I Wan'na Be Like You".
 Johansson's rendition of "Trust in Me" was produced by Mark Ronson and appears in the end credits only.
-About the inclusion of the tracks, Debney said in an interview to Deadline Hollywood: "If you didn’t include those songs, there probably would have been a riot in the theater.
+About the inclusion of the tracks, Debney commented: "If you didn't include those songs, there probably would have been a riot in the theater.
 Then it became my job, honestly, to interpolate those and make them feel organic to the film.
 In terms of those themes and those songs, that was the job that I was given, to try and incorporate them and make them feel a part of this whole fabric of the film score."
-Used in trailers is the track "Take A Bow" by English alternative rock band, Muse, from their 2006 album, Black Holes and Revelations.
+Used in trailers is the track "Take A Bow" by English alternative rock band Muse, from their 2006 album, Black Holes and Revelations.